-TIP 💡: If you are an admin, you can ask questions to the whole company, any group, or any one person.
-If you are a reviewer, you can ask questions to your direct reports or any groups you are a group admin of.
+TIP 💡: If you are an account administrator, you can ask questions to the whole company, a group, or a person.
+If you are a reviewer, you can ask questions to your direct reports or any groups you are a group administrator of.

 1️⃣ The power of the "Anything else to add" question

-This default question is included on all 15Five check-ins is a great opportunity for employees to surface questions, issues, or other subjects that they want to bring up but were not specifically requested about via the other questions on their check-in.
-There are many creative ways that customers have used this question, but one of the best examples was from a customer of ours that owns a dog grooming business and wanted an employee to get advice from other dog groomers that have had similar experiences.
+This default question is included on all Check-ins is a great opportunity for reporters to surface questions, issues, or other subjects that they want to bring up but were not specifically requested about via the other questions on their Check-in.
+There are many creative ways that customers have used this question, but one of the best examples was from a customer of ours that owns a dog grooming business and wanted an individuals to get advice from other dog groomers that have had similar experiences.

-In this solution, the employee would utilize the “Anything else” question and @mentions to state what happened and ask others for advice.
-They could use the @all mention to bring everyone at the company in, mention a department, or a few people they work closely with.
-This gives the employee the freedom to ask everyone at the company.
+In this solution, the reporter would utilize the “Anything else” question and @mentions to state what happened and ask others for advice.
+They could use the @all mention to bring everyone at the company in, mention a specific department, or a few people they work closely with.
+This gives the reporter the freedom to get feedback from possibly everyone at the company.
 If they wanted the feedback to be a bit more private, they could also use the Feedback feature to ask specific employees.